kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>IsIPv6 defines the subnet as an IPv6 subnet.
-A subnet is IPv6 when it is associated with a VPC that has IPv6 enabled.
+A subnet is IPv6 when it is associated with a VPC that has IPv6 enabled.</p>
-IPv6 is only supported in managed clusters, this field cannot be set on AWSCluster object.</p>
 </td>
 </tr>
 <tr>